-Contributions from the System's members and employers applicable to payrolls received during July for wages paid for service through June 30 are accrued.
+Contributions from the System's members and employers applicable to payrolls received through July 15 for wages paid for service through June 30 are accrued.
 These contributions are considered fully collectible, and accordingly, no allowance for uncollectible receivables is reflected in the financial statements.